 Hazard #1: Bagels

 Cutting bagels results in an astonishing number of ER visits because people hold them palm up while they cut down towards their hand.
 It’s the same thing with avocados and mangoes.

 There’s one simple solution to reducing this risk.
 Don’t do it.
 Always cut away from yourself.
-Instead, you can see how I cut a mango in my mango pico de gallo recipe.
+You can see how I cut a mango in the post below.

 Hazard #2: The Mandoline

 Treat your mandoline like the dangerous creature it is.
 I love mine because it makes thin, even slices.
 Thin slices are what you need when you’re making ratatouille, carrot salad, or dried apples.

 If you use the mandoline frequently and want to keep your fingertips, use a food holder or consider buying cut resistant gloves.
 These gloves also work so you don’t remove your knuckle on a box grater too!

 Hand-held blenders also got special mention from my ER colleagues, who talked about injuries that happened when people tried to unjam the blender without first unplugging it.
 Why do people do this?
 If you’re pureeing soups or sauces, and something gets stuck in your blender, please unplug it before sticking a finger into it!

 While we’re at it, please don’t stick metal forks into your toasters either.